JuliaGtk/Gtk4.jl/docs/src/manual/textwidgets.md

 ent.editable = false
 ```
 If you want to use the entry to retrieve passwords you can hide the visibility of the entered text.
-This can be achieve by calling
+This can be achieved by calling
 ```julia
 ent.visibility = false
 ```
-To get notified by changes to the entry one can listen the "changed" event.
+To get notified by changes to the entry one can listen to the "changed" event.

 ## Search Entry